-There are some plum trees that require another tree nearby to pollinate flowers produce fruit.
-However, other plum trees are self-pollinating and these ones produce fruit all by themselves.
+Some plum trees need another tree nearby to pollinate flowers and produce fruit.
+But there are some plum trees that are self-pollinating – these ones produce fruit all by themselves.

-Of course, planting additional plum trees nearby can increase the size of your harvest.
-You can also plant some different plum varieties trees to get a longer window for harvesting fresh plums.
+Planting extra plum trees nearby increases the size of your harvest.
+You can also plant different plum varieties to get a longer window for harvesting fresh plums.

 In this article, we’ll give a list of 10 self-pollinating plum trees, along with some information about each variety.